-The SERVINGS COUNTER option is used to check or reset the number of servings dispensed from the machine.
-The screen will automatically reset to zero when the machine is brush cleaned.
+The SERVINGS COUNTER screen is used to check or reset the number of servings dispensed from the machine.
+The SERVINGS COUNTER will automatically reset to zero when the machine is brush cleaned.

-SERVINGS COUNTER
+SERVINGS COUNTER Draws 0 > Next

-DRAWS 0 Next
+Reset the SERVINGS COUNTER by touching the SEL key to advance to the next screen.
+Touch the UP arrow key to move the arrow (>) to YES and touch the SEL key.
+The servings counter will reset to zero and exit back to the Manager's Menu.

-Reset the SERVINGS COUNTER by selecting the SEL key to advance to the next screen.
-Select the UP arrow key to move the arrow (>) to YES and press the SEL key.
-The servings counter will reset to zero and exit back to the Manager Menu.
+RESET COUNTERS ARE YOU SURE? > Yes

-RESET COUNTERS ARE YOU SURE?
-Yes No
+yes No